MCP Server

 Available tools

 Once connected, your AI assistant has access to the following tools.
-All tools respect your existing permissions — you can only access data you would normally see in the backoffice.
+Every tool is backed by the platform's regular HTTP API, so all calls respect your existing permissions — you can only access data you would normally see in the backoffice.

 Lists all projects you have access to.